 It is very easy to get around Hamburg on foot and the U Bahn.
 There is no need to hire a car unless you want to head outside the city.
-And you won’t need to do that with my Hamburg one day itinerary.
+And you won’t need to do that with my Hamburg one-day itinerary.

 Getting Around Hamburg

 For just over 10 euros for a single card (there are big reductions per person buying a card for several people) the Hamburg Card will have you heading around Hamburg and spending very little for up to 5 days.

 It provides discounts of up to 50% on over 150 of the best Hamburg things to do and up to 20% off in many restaurants.
 The Hamburg Card is a must for any trip to Hamburg!

-Top Tip: The S and U Bahn systems in Hamburg are so easy to use!
+Travel Expert Top Tip: The S and U Bahn systems in Hamburg are so easy to use!
 In addition to travelling for free with the card, the U Bahn stations normally only involve going up or down one flight of stairs and there are no barriers going either in or out.

 Hamburg also has city bikes and electric city scooters for hire.
 Hamburg city bikes are free for the first 30 minutes.
 The city centre is quite small so it is quite easy to get from one point in town to another in less than 30 minutes – perfect for a Hamburg one day trip.

 So I wasn’t delighted when I saw that I was booked to stay at the Premier Inn Hamburg City.
-So I was delighted to arrive at the Premiere Inn Hamburg and find out that it was much more like a boutique hotel than my original stereotype.
+So I was pleased to arrive at the Premiere Inn Hamburg and find out that it was much more like a boutique hotel than my original stereotype.